Eyosi1532/Portfolio-cs416P/notebook.md

 - Bandpass Filters: Filters that allow frequencies within a specific range to pass while attenuating frequencies outside the range.

 - Signal Processing: The manipulation of the frequency spectrum of an audio signal to achieve a desired result, such as balancing the energy across frequency bands.
+# week9
+## popgen
+- this week I worked on the assignment popgen which generates a melody using axis progression chord loop, complete with bass, rythm and melody lines.

+## wavetable
+- This content explores wavetable synthesis, focusing on looping for sustained notes, pitch shifting through resampling, and shaping sound with envelopes.
+Techniques like DFT-based looping and autocorrelation ensure smooth audio playback, balancing realism and efficiency.

+- It also highlights Soundfonts and General MIDI, standards for interoperable audio systems with predefined instruments and MIDI controls.
+These concepts are crucial for music production, virtual instruments, and sound design in games and media.

+## adv-synth
+- I learn about FM synthesis for creating harmonics and complex sounds efficiently, granular synthesis for time-stretching and pitch-shifting using sound granules, and physical modeling for realistic instrument simulation using physics.
+It also highlights synth architecture challenges like real-time sound generation, balancing efficiency, and handling input/output concurrency with the "pull model."

 # final project
 ## project name: audio_effect_processor: